annamatveev/react-table-material/README.md

-If you're looking for an exceleent grid implementation (with Material UI) I recommend using https://www.ag-grid.com/
+If you're looking for an excellent grid implementation (with Material UI) I recommend using https://www.ag-grid.com/

 # React Table Material